Danrus1100/TalkingHeads/README.md

 # 💬 Description
 > **Client-Side Fabric mod (addon) for PlasmoVoice & SimpleVoiceChat**
-> Scales player heads when they're talking.
+> That scales player heads when they're talking.
 >
 > Fully compatible with both **PlasmoVoice** and **SimpleVoiceChat**, and can be used with both at the same time!